hagronnestad/ctf-op-holmgang/bad-horsie/README.md

 > You might need a ressurected tool to extract the hidden message.

 There must be some tool that I haven't tried.
 I tried to use the clue in Google.
 I Google'd for `ressurected` (and `resurrected`) combined with different steg terms, but didn't find anything.

+## Solution

+I did not solve this challenge within the time limit.
+During the walkthrough afterwards I learned that the tool in question is; `outguess` from `https://github.com/resurrecting-open-source-projects/outguess`.

+Putting this in here for the future.